Dog Care & Management program

-This includes collecting information about the dog population, registering and licensing of dogs.
+Collecting information about the dog population and registering / licensing dogs.

 Accessible Spay and Neuter Programs

-We provide high volume, MASH type, on site clinics with procedures for both dogs and cats.
+We provide high-volume on-site clinics for dogs and cats.
 We can also assist with spay/neuter and return programs!
 Learn more about our spay and neuter clinics here.

 Accessible Veterinary Care

 For remote communities without reasonably accessible veterinary care.